rajan88gupta/pizza/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: If you're actually looking for support, see "ask a question".
+about: create a report to help us improve.
-labels: bug, needs-triage
+title: [ISSUE]
 ---

 ### Does your log mention database corruption?

-If your Syncthing log reports panics because of database corruption it is most likely a fault with your system's storage or memory.
+If your Website log reports panics because of database corruption it is most likely a fault with your system's storage or memory.
 Affected log entries will contain lines starting with `panic: leveldb`.
 You will need to delete the index database to clear this, by running `syncthing